GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

 :backlinks: none
 :::

-## Additional locations
+## Full list of locations

-The following maps show all the additional Seintel 2 and Landsat scenes that were added.
+The full list of locations, including the additional locations, is shown in the following maps and table.

 :::{figure} /_files/ard-expanded-processing-extent/extent_ls.png
 :alt: A map of Australia and surrounding areas annotated with rectangles to indicate the locations of additional Landsat scenes.

-The locations of the additional Landsat scenes.
+The locations of the Landsat scenes.
 :::

 :::{figure} /_files/ard-expanded-processing-extent/extent_s2.png
 :alt: A map of Australia and surrounding areas annotated with rectangles to indicate the locations of additional Sentinel-2 scenes.

-The locations of the additional Sentinel-2 tiles.
+The locations of the Sentinel-2 tiles.
 :::

-## Full list of locations

-This table contains the full list of locations, including the additional locations that were added.

 :::{list-table}
 :header-rows: 1